 Can I Still File A Claim If The Rear-End Accident Only Caused Minor Damage?

-Yes, you can still file a claim even if the crash seems minor.
-Some injuries donโt show up right away.
+Depending on the specifics of your case, you may still be able to file a claim even if the crash seems minor.
+Some injuries don’t show up right away.
 You might feel fine at first, but later experience pain or discomfort.
 Even a small bump can cause real problems, especially to your neck, back, or head.

 Here are some of the injuries that a victim may suffer in a minor rear-end crash: